dontfollowsean/slackspot/README.md

 For use with slack slash commands.

 ### `/login`
-Displays a link to log in to a Spotify account with the permission to read currently playing and recently played songs
+Sends a link to log in to a Spotify account with the permission to read currently playing and recently played songs to the Slack Admin webhook.

 ### `/callback`
 This endpoint is used to finish authenticating a Spotify login request.
 This url is configured using the `AUTH_CALLBACK` environment variable and must also be specified when creating the Spotify app.